Riverscapes/gcd/docs/Help/Inputs/dem-surveys.md

 The **Delete DEM Survey** command deletes a DEM Survey from the GCD Project.
 This does several things:

-- Checks to see if there are any analyses depdendent on this DEM Survey.
+- Checks to see if there are any analyses dependent on this DEM Survey.
 If there are, GCD will not allow you to delete it from map.
 If any change detection analyses have been performed already, you will get a warning that you need to delete those first.
 GCD works on the principle that any analysis should be transparent and reproducible in the context of its inputs.
 Therefore, GCD prevents you from deleting inputs that were used in any analysis.

 ![DEMSurvey_InUse]({{ site.baseurl }}/assets/images/CommandRefs/00_ProjectExplorer/inputs/dem-surveys/dem-in-use.png)

-- Checks if there are any childern associated surfaces or error surfaces.
+- Checks if there are any children associated surfaces or error surfaces.
 If user proceeds, the GCD removes the DEM as well as any associated surfaces or error surfaces from the table of contents (GCD AddIn version only).
 - After, it deletes the `Inputs\Surveys\DEM000n` folder associated with the selected DEM Survey from the project directory (note this does not impact where you loaded or copied the DEM survey from originally).
-This physcially deletes the files from your system.
+This physically deletes the files from your system.
 - It then deletes all the project information about this DEM Survey from the GCD project.

 # Sorting DEM Surveys